lsandini/cgmsim-site/docs/operate/insulin.md

         - degludec 15
         - Tresiba 17 U

-    These entries are not valid :
+    These entries are NOT valid :

-        - detemir12
+        - detemir12  (missing blank space)
-        - 12U glargine
+        - 12U glargine (insulin first, then dose)
-        - Livemir 20U
+        - Livemir 20U (spelling error in the first 3 letters)
+        - TRESIBA 18 u (all capital letters)
 <br>

 ## Example